19hours/sg-statutes/Acts/Land Transport Authority of Singapore Act.md

 [11/2007 wef 01/03/2007]

-(5) Any grant, loan or guarantee given by the Authority before the date of commencement of section 4 of the Land Transport Authority of Singapore (Amendment) Act 2012 to any holder of a bus service licence or bus service operator’s licence, and any security for any such loan, shall not be invalid by reason only that it was given before that date but shall be deemed to have been and to be given as if that section was then in force.
+(5) Any grant, loan or guarantee given by the Authority before the date of commencement of section 4 of the Land Transport Authority of Singapore (Amendment) Act 2012 to any holder of a bus service licence, and any security for any such loan, shall not be invalid by reason only that it was given before that date but shall be deemed to have been and to be given as if that section was then in force.

 [Act 17 of 2012 wef 12/09/2012]

+[Act 30 of 2015 wef 22/01/2016]

 ### Appointment of committees and delegation of powers